 You get one point for each type of trauma.
 The higher your ACE score, the higher your risk of health and social problems.
 Click the link for the ACE Questionnaire.

 The study is an ongoing collaboration between the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente's Health Appraisal Clinic in San Diego.

-It's interesting to note: The study’s participants were 17,000 mostly white, middle and upper-middle class college-educated San Diegans with good jobs and great health care – they all belonged to the Kaiser Permanente health maintenance organization.
+It's interesting to note: The study’s initial participants were 17,000 mostly white, middle and upper-middle class college-educated San Diegans with good jobs and great health care – they all belonged to the Kaiser Permanente health maintenance organization.
 These statistics would change when we add discrimination, marginalization, poverty, lack of access to resources and a quality education, etc.